sanette/oplot-graphics/README.md

 ```

 and then use Oplot as usual.
-The `x11` device must be explicitly
+The `graphics` device must be explicitly
 selected, for instance:

 ```ocaml